RakhithJK/freedomofpress-dangerzone-wiki/Meeting-Notes.md

 - Sent a PR for our changelogs, and a PR for fixing a minor issue when building a container image.
 - Started looking on performance comparison between 0.4.0 and 0.4.1.
 - TODO: Create a spreadsheet with the results
-- TODO: Find the root cause for the tesseract dealy on 0.4.0.
+- TODO: Find the root cause for the tesseract delay on 0.4.0.
 - TODO: Understand why a specific document fails to convert.

 # Thursday 2023-03-09